 Clean-Grip Snatch

-Exactly as the name implies, the clean-grip snatch is simply a snatch performed with a narrow grip (about the width of the athlete’s clean grip in most cases).
-The narrower grip means that the bar will contact the body below the hips, meaning that the athlete will need to work even harder to keep the bar close to the body.
-Additionally, the narrower grip will mean the bar needs to travel higher and the body needs to travel lower.
-The athlete will need to focus on pulling the elbows high and out to the sides during the turnover.
+The narrower grip will make the bar contact the body below the hips, meaning that the athlete will need to work even harder to keep the bar close to the body and finish extending.
+The closer grip will also mean the bar needs to travel higher and the body needs to travel lower to fix the bar overhead.

 Notes